 In case you need to set up Bitwarden MFA with a different MFA app or would just like some additional info, here is Bitwarden's own guide for setting up MFA.

 Right now, you have access to the Bitwarden Vault via your web browser.
 You can access this at any time by visiting https://vault.bitwarden.com.
 But you can also access your Bitwarden Vault (and your passwords in it) from their iPhone, iPad, Android, Mac, Windows apps.
 You can even install their browser plugin on Firefox, Chrome, Safari, or Edge.

 This is how you're going to be able to use all the passwords you eventually add to your vault.
 With the browser plugin, you can click to fill login forms on the website.
 With the mobile app, you can paste in or click to fill logins in iPhone and Android apps.
 You won't need to memorize these passwords.
 The apps will do that for you.
-We recommend trying them all out, so you can get a feel for how to use this in your daily life.
+I recommend trying them all out, so you can get a feel for how to use this in your daily life.